Astrodevil/Programming-Basics/README.md

 **15.** Woohoo!
 You have made a PR to the Programming-Basics :boom: .
 Wait for your submission to be accepted and your PR to be merged.

+Not able to understand how to contribute?
+Let's go through [simple tutorisls](https://github.com/nitinkumar30/Programming-Basics/tree/main/How%20to%20begin%20with%20hacktober%20fest%202021) on how to begin.

 **Thank you for your interest in contributing to our Repo!🏼**